 Ward 84 at Royal Manchester Children’s Hospital won a North West Pride Award for cancer care.
 This is particularly brilliant, as nominations came from families who stayed on the ward.

-Dr Sujesh Bansal from our Postgraduate Medical Education Department worked in partnership with HEE e-Learning for Healthcare (e-LfH) to develop an award winning online training programme for doctors new to UK practice.
+Dr Sujesh Bansal, from our Postgraduate Medical Education Department, worked in partnership with HEE e-Learning for Healthcare (e-LfH) to develop an award-winning online training programme for doctors new to UK practice.
 The Induction for International Doctors programme is live nationwide.

 Midwife Kirsti Redfern won the JOHNSON’S Mentor of the Year award at the Royal College of Midwives (RCM) Annual Midwifery Awards.
 She’s a shining example of how committed we are to supporting individuals’ personal and professional development.

-The Gulu-Man, Uganda Health Partnership Link, has been shortlisted for a HSJ award in the category for International health partnership, (the award is sponsored by NHS Employers and THET).
-The link has been shortlisted because of the sustainable approach to educational programme delivery, Gulu–Man Link.
-Helen Slattery is our Lead for Global Health.
-We have had along-standing healthcare education link with the Faculty of Medicine at Gulu University and the Regional Referral Hospital in Gulu, northern Uganda.
-This link gives health workers, students and academics in the UK and Uganda the opportunity to share skills and develop their learning through innovative ways.
+The ‘Gulu-Man’Uganda Health Partnership Link was shortlisted for a 2017 HSJ award in the International Health Partnership category).
+The Gulu–Man Link is a long-standing healthcare education link between MFT, the Faculty of Medicine at Gulu University and the Regional Referral Hospital in Gulu, northern Uganda.
+This link gives health workers, students and academics in the UK and Uganda the opportunity to share skills and develop their learning in innovative ways.